 Bicycle Helmet Buying Tips

-- Due to the importance of getting the right fit, always try before you buy.
+- Due to the importance of getting the right fit, try before you buy if possible.

 - Never buy a used helmet.
 It’s not possible that the previous owner is aware of hidden micro fractures in the EPS liner.